Freedom of Information

-Below you will find a list of FOI/EIR Requests processed by NIFRS, together with a selection of requests and responses which may be of wider public interest, or includes information that is frequently requested.
+Here you will find a list of FOI/EIR Requests processed by NIFRS, and below is a selection of requests and responses which may be of wider public interest, or include information that is frequently requested.

 Personal details such as names and addresses are redacted to protect the requester’s privacy.

 Please note that the supply of information in response to an environmental request does not confer an automatic right to re-use the information.
 Under UK copyright law you can re-use any information supplied for your own purposes, the purposes of private study or non-commercial research without requiring permission.
 Similarly, information supplied can also be re-used for the purposes of news reporting, with the exception of photographs.

 Most documents produced by a government department or agency can be re-used under the Open Government Licence (OGL).
 For further information about the OGL and about re-using Crown Copyright information please see The National Archives website.
 Copyright in other documents may rest with a third party and you may need to apply for permission to re-use it.
 For information about obtaining permission from a third party see the Intellectual Property Office’s website.